-Two other components for the Kd calculation are the marginal tax rate (\mathbf{t}) and inflation forecast (π).
-In the Kd calculation, the marginal tax rate (\mathbf{t}) is multiplied by the Cost of debt and then by the debt to total cost of capital ratio to ascertain the debt portion of the WACC formula.
-In the case of Brazil, and specifically to energy projects, this tax factor could either be 34% (actual profit) or 0% (presumed profit).
+Two other components for the Kd calculation are the marginal tax rate (t) and inflation forecast (π).
+In the Kd calculation, the marginal tax rate (t) is multiplied by the Cost of debt and then by the debt to total cost of capital ratio to ascertain the debt portion of the WACC formula.
+In the case of Brazil, and specifically to energy projects, this tax factor could either be 34% or 0%.
 This is decided by the specific type of project and tax regime under which it sits.
 In the case of the proposed project activity, the 0% tax factor applies.
 This method for calculating the corporate income tax and social contribution is called Presumed Profit.
 For the Presumed Profit eligibility, corporate entities revenues must be under forty eight million Reais per year (Article #13, Law #9.718/1998)8.

-The wind power plants cash flow is post-tax.
-Thus, it must be compared against a sectoral post-tax benchmark (Weighted Average Cost of Capital - WACC).
+The wind power plants cash flows are post-tax.
+Thus, they must be compared against a sectoral post-tax benchmark (Weighted Average Cost of Capital - WACC).
 The companies opting for the Presumed Profit System do not benefit from the cash and non-cash items deductions (as further detailed in the financial indicator calculation section below).
 Therefore, in the calculation for the cost of debt the marginal tax is zero.
 This results in a pre-tax WACC percentage equal to a post-tax WACC percentage, as follows: